Last updated on February 15, 2024

 Urza, Lord Protector | Illustration by Ryan Pancoast

 Urza is possibly one of Magic’s most important characters.
-One of the most powerful planeswalkers to ever live, he was a man of massive intellect and dubious morals.
+One of the most powerful planeswalkers to ever live, (and featured as a BRO planeswalker) he was a man of massive intellect and dubious morals.
 His millennia-sprawling story begins right here during the war.

 The already-strained relationship with his brother took a turn for the worse when they found the two halves of an extremely powerful powerstone.
 As the husband to the princess of Kroog and eventual ruler of the eastern half of Terisiare, Urza had the resources and forces to build massive armies of humans and machines to fight his brother.